Skip to content

 • If your stock is not a ground-breaking growth stock, then sideways price movement within a range of the 52-week high and low could be more likely.

 • When the price reaches the 52-week high resistance level, there can be significant resistance to it breaking through.
 With stocks, in particular, some investors wait for the closing price to be above the 52-week high closing price.
-This filters out false indicators caused by price temporarily moving higher during intra-day trading.

-52-Week Strategy – Trade Entry and Exit Rules & Stop Losses
+Trade Entry and Exit Rules & Stop Losses

 Trade Entry Points

-Are SMA Simple Moving Averages aligned?
+Do SMA Simple Moving Averages Trigger an Entry?

 Apple Inc Shares – Daily Price Chart – 52 Week Trading Strategy – Trade Entry Points